 Are you thinking of purchasing a new vessel or are you interested in the state of your current boat?
 We recommend carrying out a hull thickness measurement.
 Although the ship may have a nice appearance, it may still be affected by electrolysis or corrosion.
 Naturally, it is important to be fully aware of the vessel's condition in advance.

-Moreover, many insurance providers require an independent inspection report before covering a vessel with insurance.
+Many insurers require an independent inspection report before including a vessel in their insurance.

 During a hull thickness measurement, the ship is visually inspected, focusing on risk areas on the inside of the hull.
 For example, areas with lots of water or concrete/iron (lead) supports intended to create ballast.
 Any risky or difficult to reach areas are inspected with an endoscopic camera.